 Accutane can also affect your triglyceride and cholesterol levels which is another reason why the monthly blood tests are required.
 I did see an increase in those levels the first month or so but after my last test result, my doctor assured me I was still in the normal range so I tried not to worry too much.
 After a few months of “normal” blood test results, I only had to come in monthly for the pregnancy tests.
 The pictures below show the progression of both my cholesterol and my triglyceride levels.
 I plan on getting new tests done after I have been off the medication for a few months just to follow up.
 If your levels are already high to begin with, it’s something to keep in mind and monitor.

 In terms of results I am definitely 100% satisfied with the condition of my skin now.
+Accutane for adult acne totally worked for me.
 My skin is better than it has ever been in my life.
 I have not had a breakout in months and when I did, it was a small blemish that was gone in about a day.
 I am very lucky with scarring as well considering how much I went to town on my face armed with an extractor and a magnifying mirror (don’t judge me.
 You know you’ve done it).
 Side note: DO NOT pick at your skin while on Accutane.
 Because your skin is so sensitive you are much more likely to scar.
 I learned this lesson when I tried to pick at my face the first few weeks.
 If I left things alone, blemishes would disappear in about a day or two.
 When I tried to pick at it, I would end up with a week long scab for the tiniest blemish.

 Accutane improved the overall texture and appearance of my skin in addition to clearing up my acne.
 It truly was a miracle medication for me when it comes to results.